-NTFS is short for New Technology File System; a file system that was originally designed for Windows NT and today is supported in Windows 2000, Windows XP and some Unix variant operating systems.
-NTFS, when compared to previous File Systems such as FAT16, improves on reliability, security, and support for client-server systems.
+NTFS is short for NTFS file system and was originally designed for Windows NT and today is supported in all versions of Windows, macOS, and Linux.
+NTFS, when compared to previous file systems such as FAT16, improves on reliability, security, and support for client-server systems.

-Windows NT NTFS uses 5 MB of overhead therefore it is recommended that at least a 50 MB partition be used for NTFS on at least a 400 MB hard drive.
+NTFS uses 5 MB of disk space overhead, therefore we recommend at least a 50 MB partition for NTFS, on at least a 400 MB hard drive.

 NTFS keeps track of the contents of a volume in a file called the MFT, or Master File Table, which essentially is the heart of NTFS.
 MFT is an index of all the files on an NTFS volume, containing the file name, a list of the file attributes, and pointers to the fragments.

 Some of the NTFS key features are: